rouvenjahnke/markwhen-file-sync/README.md

 **The format of the properties for the dates in the notes are based on the format from *Full Calendar*, so the start-date is: *date* and the end-date is: *endDate*.**

 *The other settings are less important and should be self-explanatory*

+Notes:
+- The plugin preserves an existing header block at the top of your Markwhen file.
+If you set a Header in settings, that value is used; otherwise the existing header is kept.
+- Timeline events with month-only or year-only dates (e.g., `2025-06` or `2025`) are supported; the plugin expands these to the start/end of the corresponding month/year according to your configured date format.

 ## Usage
 To use the synchronization you have to create notes in the notes-folder.
 For example: